 The upcoming season is the first in which players in CHL players—the WHL, Ontario Hockey League (OHL), and Quebec Maritimes Junior Hockey League (QMJHL)—are able to play in college after a NCAA ban was dropped last November following an August 2024 antirust lawsuit.
 After the ruling, it was unclear how many prospects would jump, especially when it has been difficult to sell the NCAA over the CHL, particularly for Canadian players.

+Money, too, has vaulted college to supremacy.
 During McKenna’s recruitment period in June, Mike McMahon, publisher of the College Hockey Insider newsletter, told Front Office Sports that some major-conference programs, including within the Big Ten where Penn State plays, have six-figure revenue-sharing and NIL budgets.
-Although his compensation has not yet been reported, McKenna has far higher earning potential in the NCAA than in the CHL.
+McKenna is reportedly reaping those benefits; although compensation has not yet been made public, McMahon wrote Tuesday his package could be up to $700,000.
+The number represents far higher earning potential in the NCAA over the CHL.

 No decision is bigger than McKenna’s, but several other top prospects, including members of the 2025 NHL draft class, have already committed to NCAA teams following their stints in the CHL.
-Keaton Verhoeff, who is also considered a top-three prospect for the 2026 NHL draft, will play college hockey for the University of North Dakota after skating for the WHL’s Victoria Royals.
+Keaton Verhoeff, who is also considered a top-three prospect for the 2026 NHL draft, will play for for the University of North Dakota after skating for the WHL’s Victoria Royals.
+It is not unprecedented that a first-overall NHL draft pick eschews the CHL—two of the past five top selections played in the NCAA—but this upcoming season represents a new era, where elite junior players have an opportunity they did not have before.